 Will smart glasses become the next smart speaker?

 In April 2018, Baidu led the Series C financing of Xiaoyu Zaijia.
-This was a decision made by Baidu after two years of cooperation with Xiaoyu Zaijia.
-At CES 2017 just one year apart, Baidu had also collaborated with Xiaoyu Zaijia to launch a smart speaker product with a screen powered by DuerOS.
+This was Baidu's decision after two years of cooperation with Xiaoyu Zaijia.
+At CES 2017 just one year apart, Baidu and Xiaoyu Zaijia had jointly launched a smart speaker product with a screen powered by DuerOS.

-After that, Baidu even acquired this smart speaker team to embrace the battle of smart speakers among tech giants.
+After that, Baidu acquired this smart speaker team to face the smart speaker battle among tech giants.

-Several years later, a similar scenario played out again, except this time, the protagonist was Alibaba.
+Several years later, a similar scenario played out again, but this time, the protagonist was Alibaba.

-In January 2025, Alibaba reached a strategic cooperation with Thunderbird Innovation.
-Alibaba's Tongyi series of large models began to provide technical support for Thunderbird Innovation, thus entering the field of smart glasses.
+In January 2025, Alibaba reached a strategic cooperation with TCL Thunderbird Innovation.
+Alibaba's Tongyi series of large models began to provide technical support for TCL Thunderbird Innovation, thus entering the smart glasses field.

 Not long ago, Quark, a subsidiary of Alibaba, officially launched the Quark Smart Glasses.
 During the pre - sale period of Double Eleven, more than 6,000 units were sold on Alibaba's Taoxi platform.

-By then, the once - top three domestic smart speaker giants - Baidu, Alibaba, and Xiaomi - had all entered the smart glasses market, and the departments in charge of smart glasses were also the ones that had previously handled smart speakers.
+At this time, the former three giants of the domestic smart speaker market - Baidu, Alibaba, and Xiaomi - have all entered the smart glasses market, and the departments in charge of smart glasses are also the ones that were previously in charge of smart speakers.

 So, will smart glasses become the next smart speakers?

-Quark officially released the Smart Glasses S1 on November 27th.
-Judging from the information released at the official press conference and the media review videos that have been launched recently, Quark's smart glasses have indeed brought some differences this time.
+Quark officially released the Smart Glasses S1 on November 27.
+Judging from the information released at the official press conference and the media review videos that have been launched recently, Quark's smart glasses have indeed brought something different this time.

 As we understand, the Quark Smart Glasses team has made differentiations in the following three aspects:

-First, the change in the structural design of the glasses.
+First, the change in the glasses' structural design.

 In the past, the smart glasses launched by several domestic AR glasses teams have always been criticized for their thick frames.
-The phenomenon of smart glasses "pinching the head" is quite common nowadays.
+The phenomenon of smart glasses "pinching the head" is now quite common.

 There are exceptions.
 Some AI audio glasses on the market can already be as slender as ordinary glasses.
-However, when it comes to smart glasses with shooting functions, especially those with display functions, most of them can't escape the fate of thick temple legs.
+However, when it comes to smart glasses with shooting functions, especially those with display functions, most of them can't escape the fate of thick - framed temples.

-This time, Quark has made some differences in the temple structure.
-It adopted a design similar to VR glasses, which places the battery as a counterweight at the back end.
-The battery counterweight of the smart glasses is placed at the back of the temple legs.
+Quark has made some differences in the temple structure this time.
+It adopts a design similar to VR glasses, which places the battery as a counterweight at the back end.
+The battery counterweight of the smart glasses is placed at the rear of the temples.

-The advantage of this is that it can slightly improve the problem of the temple legs pinching the head.
+The advantage of this is that it can slightly improve the problem of the temples pinching the head.
 Of course, Quark has not completely solved this problem.
 After all, the actual weight of about 50 grams still remains.

 Second, the replaceable battery solution.

-Also due to the change in the structural design of the glasses and the compression of the battery as a counterweight into the temple legs, the Quark Smart Glasses have a battery - swapping mode.
+Also because of the change in the glasses' structural design and the compression of the battery as a counterweight into the temples, the Quark Smart Glasses have a battery - swapping mode.

 So, when the glasses are almost out of power, you can pull out this 40mAh temple battery and replace it with another spare battery.